Apparent horizon as a membrane: Introduction

 The requirements of finite $t_{\mathrm{f}}$ and minimal regularity conditions of the apparent horizon allow, in spherical symmetry, a complete classification of the near-horizon geometries.
 Some of their properties are conceptually different from both the Schwarzschild solution and regular black hole models.
 In Section~\ref{s:prop}, after reviewing our self-consistent framework and the essential properties of the $\Phi$BH solutions, we discuss how the dynamical solutions can describe astrophysically relevant nearly static configurations.

 The apparent horizon of a \pbh\ is a timelike surface.
 This makes it natural to apply the membrane (or stretched-horizon) formalism.
-We do so in Section~\ref{s:memb}, where we also discuss additional aspects of the relationship between the near-horizon geometry of a \pbh\ and the Rindler geometry.
-The membrane viewpoint completes the analysis of various generalisations of surface gravity to dynamical spacetimes, which we report in Section~\ref{s:kappa}.
+In the standard membrane paradigm \cite{TPM:86}, the membrane is introduced as an auxiliary timelike surface placed at a small coordinate distance outside a null event horizon.
+In the present setting, it can be identified with a geometrically defined hypersurface and thus requires no additional prescription.
+After briefly introducing the paradigm in Section~\ref{s:memb}, we discuss the consequences of this identification.
+We also examine aspects of the relation between the near-horizon geometry of a \pbh\ and the Rindler geometry.
+The membrane viewpoint provides a useful framework for analysing generalisations of surface gravity to dynamical spacetimes, which we report in Section~\ref{s:kappa}.
 We conclude with the discussion and an outline of future work in Section~\ref{s:dis}.

 Throughout this article, we work in natural units $G=c=\hbar=1$.
 The outer apparent horizon is at the Schwarzschild radius $r_\sg(t)=r_+(v)$, that we express using the time coordinate $t$ and the advanced null coordinate $v$, respectively.
 When convenient, the coordinate distance from the Schwarzschild radius is denoted $x\defeq r-r_\sg$ or $y\defeq r-r_+$, depending on the coordinates used.
 A prime denotes differentiation: $r_+'\defeq dr_+/dv$ and $r'_\sg\defeq dr_\sg/dt$.
 To shorten descriptions, we refer to a distant static observer as Bob, a horizon-crossing observer as Alice, and a static or comoving observer as Eve.
 We use fractional subscripts only for small fractions and omit the fraction bar, so $h_{1/2}$ is written as $h_{12}$.